mongodb/docs-realm/source/includes/tutorial-request-for-feedback-note.rst

-.. note:: Leave Feedback
+.. note:: Give Feedback

    How did it go?
-Please let us know if this tutorial was helpful or if you had any issues by using the feedback widget on the right side of the page.
+Use the Give Feedback tab at the bottom right of the page to let us know if this tutorial was helpful or if you had any issues.